Claudjos/agave/README.md

 python3 -m agave.arp.mitm <interface> <alice> <bob>
 python3 -m agave.arp.mitm eth0 192.168.1.1 192.168.1.5
 ```
-Pretend to have assigned a certain IP address by replying to ARP requests with spoofed messages.
+ARP Spoofing.
+The script replies to ARP requests with spoofed messages in order to redirect traffic for the target subnet to your host.
+The optional victim argument restricts spoofing to some hosts.
+With the option -f gratuitous spoofed replies are sent periodically to the victim.
 ```
+python3 -m agave.arp.spoof <target> [victim] [-f]
+python3 -m agave.arp.spoof 192.168.1.4
-python3 -m agave.arp.pretend <to_have_ip> [for_subnet] [interface]
+python3 -m agave.arp.spoof 192.168.1.4/2 192.168.1.1/32
-python3 -m agave.arp.pretend 192.168.1.10 192.168.1.5/32 eth0
+python3 -m agave.arp.spoof 192.168.1.10/32 192.168.1.0/24 -f
 ```

 ### ICMPv4